Arab Americans: Religious background

 The percentage of Arab Americans who are Muslim has increased in recent years because most new Arab immigrants tend to be Muslim.
 In the past 10 years, most Arab immigrants were Muslim as compared to 15 to 30 years ago when they were mostly Christian.
 This stands in contrast to the first wave of Arab immigration to the US between the late 19th and early 20th centuries when almost all immigrants were Christians.
-Those Palestinians often Eastern Orthodox, otherwise Catholic and a few Episcopalians.
+Those Arabs were often Eastern Orthodox, otherwise Catholic and a few Episcopalians.
 A small number are Protestant adherents, either having joined a Protestant denomination after immigrating to the US or being from a family that converted to Protestantism while still living in the Eastern Mediterranean (European and American Protestant missionaries were fairly commonplace in the Levant in the late 19th and early 20th centuries).

 Arab Christians, especially from Lebanon, Iraq, Palestine, Jordan, Syria, and Egypt, continued to immigrate to the US in the 2000s and form new enclaves and communities across the country.

 The US is the second largest home of Druze communities outside the Middle East after Venezuela (60,000).
 According to some estimates there are about 30,000 to 50,000 Druzes in the US, with the largest concentration in Southern California.
 Most Druze immigrated to the US from Lebanon and Syria.

 The New York City metropolitan area has a large population of Arab Jews and Mizrahi Jews.
 New York City and its suburbs in New Jersey have sizable Syrian Sephardi populations.
 Syrian Jews and other Jews from Arab countries may or may not identify as Arab Americans.
 When Syrian Jews first began to arrive in New York City during the late 1800s and early 1900s, Eastern European Ashkenazi Jews on the Lower East Side sometimes disdained their Syrian co-coreligionists as Arabische Yidden, Yiddish for "Arab Jews".
 Some Ashkenazim doubted whether Sephardi or Mizrahi Jews from the Middle East were Jewish at all.
 In response, some Syrian Jews who were deeply proud of their ancient Jewish heritage, derogatorily dubbed Ashkenazi Jews as "J-Dubs", a reference to the first and third letters of the English word "Jew".
 In the 1990 US census, there were 11,610 Arab Jews in New York City, comprising 23 percent of the total Arab population of the city.
 Arab Jews in the city sometimes face anti-Arab racism.
 After the September 11 attacks, some Arab Jews in New York City were subjected to arrest and detention because they were suspected to be Islamist terrorists.